bakossandor/aws-serverless-webshop-cdk-workshop/README.md

 ![checkout-page](./docs/checkout-picture.PNG)

 ## Front End Component
 The solution contains the front-end part, but the project focus on more how to implement the neccessary aws resources, rather than having the best design.
 The Front End Stack is based on `Nuxt.js` (Vue Framework), and its staticly hosted.
-For the first iteration of the project the available products are contained by the nuxt plugin $context api, (we can argue about what is the point where we need to seperate the products from the front-end and add to a CMS, but for simplicity and for the demo reasons now I keep it together).
+For the first iteration of the project the available products are contained by the nuxt plugin `$context api`, (we can argue about what is the point where we need to seperate the products from the front-end and add to a CMS, but for simplicity and for the demo reasons now I keep it together).
 Besides `nuxt.js` the project uses `aws-amplify` to authenicate and manage users, and `bootstrap` to make a better designed prototype.

-## Backend Solution

 ### Defining Queries